shotgunsoftware/python-api/docs/cookbook/attachments.rst

 Creating & Updating Local file Fields
 =====================================

 When setting a file/link field value to a local file, only the ``local_path`` is mandatory.
-ShotGrid will automatically select the appropriate matching local storage for your file based on the path.
+Flow Production Tracking will automatically select the appropriate matching local storage for your file based on the path.
 You can optionally specify the ``name`` and ``content_type`` fields if you wish to override their defaults.
 Any other keys that are provided will be ignored.